vdnamliv/Workstation-Audit/README.md

 ### 3.4 Local smoke-test with Docker Desktop / WSL2

 You can verify the stack end-to-end on your workstation before shipping to a server.
-The demo Keycloak realm already contains an `admin/admin` user with the `admin` role.
+Map `agent-gateway.local` and `dashboard.local` to the server IP (127.0.0.1 for local testing) so the TLS certificates line up.
+Visit `https://dashboard.local:8443/` (fronted by oauth2-proxy) to log in; Keycloak’s administrative console remains at `http://localhost:8080/` for maintenance only.
+Map `agent-gateway.local` and `dashboard.local` to the server IP in your hosts file so the TLS certificates line up.

 1. **Prerequisites**
    * Docker Desktop on Windows/macOS or Docker Engine inside WSL2.